nirwo/JenkInsAITB/QUICKSTART.md

-# JenKinds - Quick Start Guide
+# 🚀 JenKinds One-Command Setup

+Get JenKinds running on your server in minutes with a single command!

 ## 🚀 Get Started in 5 Minutes